Helping overwhelmed adults move from survival mode toward greater calm, self-compassion and understanding.

 You may be looking for support if:

-- You feel overwhelmed, burnt out, or emotionally exhausted
+- You feel overwhelmed, burnt out, or emotionally exhausted.

-- You struggle with self-worth and are constantly hard on yourself
+- You struggle with self-worth and are constantly hard on yourself.

-- You find it difficult to rest without feeling guilty
+- You find it difficult to rest without feeling guilty.

 - You put other people’s needs before your own

-- You are autistic, have ADHD, or are exploring whether you may be neurodivergent
+- You are autistic, have ADHD, or are exploring whether you may be neurodivergent.

-- You feel stuck in patterns that no longer serve you
+- You feel stuck in patterns that no longer serve you.

-- You want to understand yourself rather than simply “cope better”
+- You want to understand yourself rather than simply cope better.

-- You feel anxious and overwhelmed
+- You feel anxious and overwhelmed.

-- You are struggling with your relationships and attachment difficulties
+- You are struggling with your relationships and attachment difficulties.

 Together, we can gently explore what lies beneath the surface, helping you understand yourself more deeply, make sense of your experiences, and develop a more compassionate relationship with yourself.

-Therapy is not about fixing you.
 Many people come to therapy believing there is something wrong with them.
-Often, what I see instead is someone who has spent years adapting, surviving, coping, or carrying more than they should have had to carry.
-During sessions, we can look at how past experiences may still be affecting you today and discover what helps you feel safer, calmer, and more connected to yourself.
+Often, what I see instead is someone who has spent years adapting, surviving, and coping.
+During sessions, we can explore how past experiences may still affect you today and discover what helps you feel safer, calmer, and more connected to yourself.

 We will work at a pace that feels manageable and supportive, with no pressure to be anywhere other than where you are.

 If you’re considering therapy and would like to explore whether we’re a good fit, you’re welcome to get in touch.
 We can arrange an initial assessment session to discuss what is bringing you to therapy and how I may be able to support you.
+You can also look at my blog.